The Most Complete Guide of Where to Stay in Trieste

 Plan your visit to Trieste

 The primary language spoken is Italian, but the staff speaks English in hotels, bars, and restaurants.

 Can I use credit cards and ATMs in Trieste?

 Atm and card payment are available almost everywhere; only in some market stalls is paying by cash required.

 EUROPE TRAVEL ALERT

-If you are from the US and want to travel to European countries within the Schengen Area, you'll need to fill out an ETIAS visa waiver form before your trip and pay the €7 ($7.25) fees.
-This easy-to-complete form should give you instant approval, but it's recommended that travelers plan ahead and submit their forms a few weeks in advance of their departure date.
+If you are from the US and want to travel to European countries within the Schengen Area, you must fill out an ETIAS visa waiver form before your trip and pay the €7 ($7.25) fees.
+This easy-to-complete form should give you instant approval, but it's recommended that travelers plan and submit their forms a few weeks before their departure date.